camarillo35/Credit-Risk-Analysis/README.md

 # Summary:

 Easy Ensemble AdaBoost Classifier out-performed the other models.
+The Easy Ensemble learning model makes predictions based of several different models.
+By combining multiple models, it increases the performance and accuracy of the model.
+This is important when classifying high risk credit candidates for loans.
 However, too many of the low risks were incorrectly detected as high risks.
 This will potentially cause a lot of unnecessary trouble to the lender.